 Anna Sofaer

-In 2010 Sofaer, with archeologist Richard Friedman, through the Solstice Project, recorded the Great North Road with LIDAR (aerial laser scanning).
+In 2010, Sofaer, with archaeologist Richard Friedman, through the Solstice Project, recorded The Great North Road with LIDAR (aerial laser scanning).
 This effort, funded by a grant from the National Trust for Historic Preservation, precisely documented the Chacoans’ remarkably elaborate alignment to the North.
 It also affirmed the great efficacy of LIDAR to precisely record other Chaco “roads.”
-Following the Solstice Project’s nomination, the Great North Road is now designated as one of the “Eleven Most Endangered Sites” by the NTHP.
+Following the Solstice Project’s nomination, the Great North Road was designated as one of the “Eleven Most Endangered Sites” by the NTHP.

 Receive Action Alerts & Project Updates by email from us!